 Influenza Vaccine.
 Doctors recommend that most people receive annual influenza vaccinations in October or November.
 Because influenza viruses change from year to year, influenza vaccines are redesigned annually to match the anticipated viral strains.

 Pneumococcal Vaccines.
-Pneumococcal vaccines protects against S. pneumoniae (also called pneumococcal) bacteria, the most common bacterial cause of respiratory infections.
+Pneumococcal vaccines protect against S. pneumoniae (also called pneumococcal) bacteria, the most common bacterial cause of respiratory infections.
 Pneumococcal vaccination is recommended for all children and for all adults age 65 and older.
-The vaccine is also recommended for adults younger than age 65 who have health conditions that compromise their immune system or lower their risk for infection as well as smokers and patients with asthma.
+The vaccine is also recommended for adults younger than age 65 who have health conditions that compromise their immune system or raise their risk for infection, as well as for smokers and patients with asthma.

 General Treatment Approaches

 Most patients with sinusitis do not require aggressive treatment.
 Home remedies can be very helpful.

 Bacterial sinusitis, which is treated with antibiotics, accounts for only 2 to 10% of acute sinusitis cases.
 Most cases of sinusitis are caused by viruses, which do not respond to antibiotics.
 Acute viral sinusitis generally clears up on its own within 7 to 10 days.

 It is important to reserve antibiotics for illnesses caused by bacteria.
 The intense and widespread use of antibiotics has led to a serious global problem of antibiotic-resistant bacteria.

 Treatment of Acute Sinusitis:

 Home remedies that open and hydrate the sinuses are often the only treatment necessary for mild sinusitis that is not accompanied by signs of acute infection.